clo2202/bpdts-project/README.md

 - Nock
 - Supertest

-The API can be viewed on XXXXXXXX
+The API can be viewed on https://bpdts-test.herokuapp.com/

 ## Getting Started
 Follow these instructions to get the app running locally.